• Skip to primary navigation

 But it also means seasoning must be done before each use, to avoid flavors transferring.

-From the origins of glazed and unglazed tagine in Morocco, to the various recipes that can be made with either variation, it is clear to see that they offer unique and delicious flavors and textures that will make any meal a memorable one.
+From the origins of glazed and unglazed tagine in Morocco, to the various recipes that can be made with either variation, it is clear to see that they offer delicious flavors and textures that will make any meal a memorable one.

 Whether you're interested in planning an exotic Moroccan feast or adding some flare to your everyday cooking, these two ceramic cookers provide endless possibilities for spice-infused dishes.